MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 ## Understand current business goals and key stakeholders

-The most successful intranets don’t just look good, they are primarily focused on helping people get work done and often on promoting engagement.
+The most successful intranets don’t just look good, they're primarily focused on helping people get work done and often on promoting engagement.
 The look book can help inspire you to think about how your content might appear, but your business outcome goals are important to understand what content and functionality are most important for your users and your organization.

 All organizations have important strategic goals that drive behavior and investments.
-If you want to be sure that your intranet is successful – and gets the right level of funding – you need to ensure that it is aligned with these goals.
+If you want to be sure that your intranet is successful – and gets the right level of funding – you need to ensure that it's aligned with these goals.
 You can also use these goals to help prioritize your intranet initiatives.
-Unlike many technology projects, an intranet project is never “done” because your organization priorities and interests will change over time.
+Unlike many technology projects, an intranet project is never 'done' because your organization priorities and interests will change over time.
 But, at any given time, you want to focus on the intranet initiatives that are most closely aligned with your organizational priorities and key business stakeholders.

 In addition, take a look at recent employee satisfaction survey data.
-A good way to become more informed about the information and tools that your employees need is to look at the pain points identified in these surveys.
+A good way to become more informed about the information and tools that your employees need are to look at the pain points identified in these surveys.

 ## Understand your audience

-A good place to start thinking about your new intranet is what it will be like when the intranet is in place.
+A good place to start thinking about your new intranet is what it is like when the intranet is in place.
 What will people be able to accomplish?
 How will they start their day?
 What will people say about the intranet?
 One potentially helpful exercise to frame the overall objectives for the intranet is to engage your key intranet stakeholders in a [cover story](https://gamestorming.com/cover-story/) exercise.
 This is an exercise in imagination.
 The purpose is to think broadly about an ideal future state by imagining a magazine cover story about the new intranet, including the key headlines, sidebars, and quotes from users.

 With the end in mind, it can also be helpful to create [personas](https://www.nngroup.com/articles/persona/) for your key users.
 A persona is a fictional but realistic description of a typical intranet user (for example, new starter/new employee, knowledge worker, field worker, sales rep, people manager, or content author).
 You’ll want to do some research to engage with people who represent these different personas to understand their information requirements.
 You can’t build an intranet without an understanding of the people for whom you are building it.
-Site owners alone are not enough – their perspective is what they want to publish.
+Site owners alone aren't enough – their perspective is what they want to publish.
 That is often not the same thing as what their users want to consume.

 ## Think about governance

-If your users complain that search is not successful because too much irrelevant content is discovered, this can indicate a governance problem.
-Before you think about your new intranet project, think about how you will govern the architecture and the content.
-These are decisions that are a lot easier to make and enforce if they are decided early in your intranet project.
-For example, you will want to think about:
+If your users complain that search isn't successful because too much irrelevant content is discovered, this can indicate a governance problem.
+Before you think about your new intranet project, think about how you'll govern the architecture and the content.
+These are decisions that are a lot easier to make and enforce if they're decided early in your intranet project.
+For example, you'll want to think about:

-- Who can provision new sites and when they are provisioned, what is the process to ensure that sites are discovered in navigation or as key [bookmarks](/microsoftsearch/make-content-easy-to-find#bookmarks) in search?
+- Who can provision new sites and when they're provisioned, what is the process to ensure that sites are discovered in navigation or as key [bookmarks](/microsoftsearch/make-content-easy-to-find#bookmarks) in search?
 - Do you want all sites to follow a similar pattern so that users can easily find key content as they move from site to site?
 - Who is accountable and responsible for the content on sites?
 How often does content need to be reviewed?
 - Is content management for intranet sites in the performance goals or job descriptions for people with edit or owner permissions?
 - Does intranet content need to be [retained](/microsoft-365/compliance/retention-policies) based on your retention policies or [classified](/microsoft-365/compliance/sensitivity-labels) based on its sensitivity?

-You do not need to make every governance decision up front, but if you don’t have a plan for how you will govern your new, intelligent intranet, it can quickly become a wasteland of information that fails to achieve your critical business goals.
+You don't need to make every governance decision up front, but if you don’t have a plan for how you'll govern your new, intelligent intranet, it can quickly become a wasteland of information that fails to achieve your critical business goals.

 ## Review your existing intranet

 Your current intranet may be composed of sites from different business groups, such as HR, IT, Facilities, Engineering, and others.
 As a first step to planning your new SharePoint intranet, we recommend taking an inventory of your existing sites and meeting with the owners of each to determine their business outcome goals for new sites.
 Take stock of where your content is located and how much content you would need to move when creating a new intranet site.
-Look at your current content to understand if it is current or needs to be updated prior to moving to a new site.
+Look at your current content to understand if it's current or needs to be updated prior to moving to a new site.
 It’s not unusual to find a migration strategy where existing content is left behind.
-You don’t have to migrate anything – you may find that it is more effective to create new content that is optimized for the modern SharePoint experience rather than migrate existing, out-of-date content to the new location.
+You don’t have to migrate anything – you may find that it's more effective to create new content that is optimized for the modern SharePoint experience rather than migrate existing, out-of-date content to the new location.

 As part of these meetings, you can identify the business needs that are addressed by each existing site as well as any requirements you might have for new sites.

 In addition to meeting with current site owners, you may also want to convene a focus group of new employees.
 New employees are a key audience for the intranet and people who have joined the organization in the past two to three months can provide some valuable insights about what is missing or hard to learn in your current intranet, or resources they wish they had when they first started.
 They may also provide you with some valuable ideas from the organizations where they previously worked to help you think about new and important capabilities to incorporate.

 Think of this step as an opportunity to learn.
-You are learning about what is important to your users and to the business.
-You will use this information to identify initiatives for your intranet.
+You're learning about what is important to your users and to the business.
+You'll use this information to identify initiatives for your intranet.

 ## Identify initiatives

-Using the information you gathered during your research, work with your key intranet stakeholders to identify initiatives that reflect your organizational priorities – as well as any barriers that might exist when you are implementing them.
+Using the information you gathered during your research, work with your key intranet stakeholders to identify initiatives that reflect your organizational priorities – and any barriers that might exist when you're implementing them.

 While you may ultimately implement solutions to address all of the identified initiatives, prioritizing which project to do first will help you achieve early success and user engagement as efficiently as possible.